shivi-9/AnalysisofHistoricalEconomicData/Analysis.md

     ## Multiple R-squared:  0.8632, Adjusted R-squared:  0.8627
     ## F-statistic:  1518 on 4 and 962 DF,  p-value: < 2.2e-16

-## Question 4

-Is the best model (according to `cp`) the same in Q2 and Q3?

-That is true, the best model in question 2 and 3 is same

-Are all of the selected predictors for backwards and forwards selection the same for each number of predictors?
-If not which are different?

 Selected predictors are not same each number of predictor.

 ``` r